bangde/Asia-Postal-Shipping-Table/readme.txt

 = 2.8.1 - 2.8.2 =

-Security: Fixed a DOM-based XSS vulnerability in the admin settings panel (CVE-2024-XXXX).
+Security: Fixed a DOM-based XSS vulnerability in the admin settings panel.

 Fix: Resolved an issue where alphanumeric postcodes (e.g., UK/Canada) could cause logic errors in range checks.